Glen Powell

-Glen Thomas Powell Jr. (born October 21, 1988) is an American actor.
+Glen Thomas Powell Jr. (born October 21, 1988) is an American actor, screenwriter, and producer.
 He began his career with small roles on television and in films including Spy Kids 3-D: Game Over (2003) and Fast Food Nation (2006).
 Powell acted in the action film The Expendables 3 (2014), the comedy-horror series Scream Queens (2015–2016), the teen comedy Everybody Wants Some!!
-(2016), the historical romance The Guernsey Literary and Potato Peel Pie Society (2018), and the romantic comedy Set It Up (2018).
-He also portrayed astronaut John Glenn in Hidden Figures (2016) and aviator Tom Hudner in Devotion (2022).
-He is the co-creator, producer, and star of the comedy series, Chad Powers (2025).
+(2016), the historical romance The Guernsey Literary and Potato Peel Pie Society (2018) and the romantic comedy Set It Up (2018).
+He also portrayed astronaut John Glenn in Hidden Figures (2016), which earned him an Actor Award, and aviator Tom Hudner in Devotion (2022).

 Powell became widely known with his role in the action film Top Gun: Maverick (2022) and the romantic comedy Anyone but You (2023).
-He went on to star in the dark comedy Hit Man (2023), which he also co-wrote and produced, and the disaster film Twisters (2024).
-His performance in Hit Man earned him a nomination for a Golden Globe Award.
+He went on to star in the dark comedy Hit Man (2023), which he also co-wrote and produced, the disaster film Twisters (2024), the action film The Running Man (2025), and co-created, produced and starred in the comedy series Chad Powers (2025–present).
+For Hit Man and Chad Powers, he earned consecutive nominations at the Golden Globes.

 Early life and education

-Glen Thomas Powell Jr. was raised in Austin, Texas, along with two sisters.
-He is the son of Glen Powell Sr., an executive coach, and Cyndy, a homemaker.
-His father's surname is originally Chutsky; his father is of Polish and Lipka Tatar ancestry.
-Powell graduated from Westwood High School in Austin, Texas in 2007, where he played football and lacrosse.
+Glen Thomas Powell Jr. was born on October 21, 1988 in Austin, Texas to Glen Powell Sr., an executive coach, and Cyndy, a homemaker; he has two sisters.
+Powell attended Canyon Vista Middle School before he graduated from Westwood High School in Austin, Texas in 2007, where he played football and lacrosse.
 He attended the University of Texas at Austin (UT) for one year, calling it "the greatest year of [his] entire life", but dropped out and did not finish his degree.
 He initially expected to complete the requirements in spring 2024, then pushed to spring 2025, but since his schedule limited his time commitments, he put off his goal to spring 2027.
-As of November 2025, he is enrolled in UT's Radio-Television-Film program, taking classes over Zoom.
+As of November 2025, he was enrolled in UT's Radio-Television-Film program, taking classes over Zoom.
+As of 2025, Powell remains enrolled at the University of Texas at Austin as a Radio-Television-Film student in the Moody College of Communication and is expected to graduate in May 2027.
+He has also returned to campus for events, including screenings and promotional appearances for projects such as Chad Powers.

+As a Radio-Television-Film student, Powell also participated in the University of Texas at Austin’s Semester in Los Angeles (UTLA) program, where he spent time living and working in Los Angeles while completing coursework and internships in the entertainment industry.